QuentinRasidy/OneSixty/README.md

 3. Authenticate with OneSixty API
 4. Send the SMS

-The recipients should be an array, containing a dictionnary with two keys "name" and "phone" :
+The recipients should be an array of belgian phone numbers.

 ```php
 $recipients = [];